Sentence spacing: Related studies

-A widespread observation is that increased sentence spacing creates "rivers" or "holes" within text, making it visually unattractive, distracting, and difficult to locate the end of sentences.
+A widespread observation is that increased sentence spacing creates rivers or "holes" within text, making it visually unattractive, distracting, and difficult to locate the end of sentences.
 Comprehensive works on typography describe the negative effect on readability caused by inconsistent spacing, which is supported in a 1981 study which found that "comprehension was significantly less accurate with the river condition".
-Another 1981 study on cathode-ray tube (CRT) displays concluded that "more densely packed text is read more efficiently... than is more loosely packed text."
+Another 1981 study on cathode-ray tube (CRT) displays concluded that "more densely packed text is read more efficiently... than is more loosely packed text".
 This statement is supported in other works as well.
 Canadian typographer Geoffrey Dowding suggests possible explanations of this phenomenon:

+A carefully composed text page appears as an orderly series of strips of black separated by horizontal channels of white space.
+Conversely, in a slovenly setting the tendency is for the page to appear as a grey and muddled pattern of isolated spats, this effect being caused by the over-widely separated words.
+The normal, easy, left-to-right movement of the eye is slowed down simply because of this separation; further, the short letters and serifs are unable to discharge an important function: keeping the eye on "the line".
+The eye also tends to be confused by a feeling of vertical emphasis, that is, an up-and-down movement induced by the relative isolation of the words and consequent insistence of the ascending and descending letters.
+This movement is further emphasized by those "rivers" of white which are the inseparable and ugly accompaniment of all carelessly set text matter.

 Some studies suggest that readability can be improved by breaking sentences into separate units of thought, or by varying the internal spacing of sentences.
 Mid-20th-century research on this topic resulted in inconclusive findings.
 A 1980 study split sentences into one- to fiveword phrases with additional spacing between segments.
 The study concluded that there was no significant difference in efficacy, but that a wider study was needed.
 Numerous other similar studies in 1951–1991 resulted in disparate and inconclusive findings.
 Finally, although various studies have been conducted on the readability of proportional vs. monospaced fonts, the studies typically did not decrease sentence spacing when using proportional fonts, or did not specify whether sentence spacing was changed.